NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ---
 ---

-## Visualization and analysis with Maftools
+## Visualization and analysis with maftools

 We are going to be running several analyses and generating several visualizations of the MAF data that you have successfully loaded into R.